POST CSR Generation Generate

 - Individual enrollment pattern policy

-- Supported algorithms set on the template
+- Algorithms set on the certificate template

 A certificate template defines the policies and rules that a CA uses when a request for a certificate is received. at the CA

 A certificate authority (CA) is an entity that issues digital certificates.
-Within Keyfactor Command, a CA may be a Microsoft CA or a Keyfactor gateway to a cloud-based or remote CA. level
+Within Keyfactor Command, a CA may be a Microsoft CA or a Keyfactor gateway to a cloud-based or remote CA. level (either for the selected enrollment pattern, if applicable, or the default enrollment pattern)

-Table 437: POST CSR Generation Generate Input Parameters
+Table 473: POST CSR Generation Generate Input Parameters

 Name | In | Description |